Ichami630/Go-concurrency/README.md

 And you guessed it, both the Go Scheduler and Garbage Collector* will actively communicate with the OS Kernel, because they'll frequently make use of your machine's resources.

+### Fork Join Model
+While the main function seems only like the entry point for every Go binary.
+What else happens, is the fact that every main function runs as a Go Routine aka the Main Go Routine, which automatically makes your simplest binary run concurrently.

+In Go, you're not limited to how many go routines you can run or how many nested go routines you can have.
+Thus, every go routine which derives from the main go routine is considered a child go routine.

+With child go routines, comes management of these child processes.
+Normally the process that creates a child process is responsible for destroying/waiting on that process.

+If you ever ran a go routine inside main without any kind of waiting mechanism other than time.Sleep, you may have probably wondered why does it exit without waiting on the child process to finish?

+This is all due to how Concurrency is done in Go, namely in Go Concurrency is done in conformance with something called FORK JOIN model.

+Every time your Go program encounters the go keyword it automatically creates a FORK from the parent process, thus causing the Go Scheduler to go ahead and schedule that task.
+For every FORK point, there must be a JOIN point, meaning every time a parent process created a child process, it either must wait on it to finish or have some kind of cancellation/cleanup process for all its child processes, in order to avoid any kind of leaks.

+TLDR; FORK points are automatically created when using the go keyword, JOIN points can be created using a sync.WaitGroup or a channel.

+Note: Not to be confused, the term process here does not refer to an OS process, which is way more expensive.